QuanHNguyen232/MonteCosmoLocalization/README.md

 ---

 ## Future Goals
 The stitching algorithm used in this project would sometimes struggle with environments with few landmarks or excess/lack of light, thus not stitching all images together (issue from OpenCV).
 This would create a panorama that was not a true 360 degree view.
 Future groups could attempt a different stitching algorithm or attempt to build a world map in a different way.
 Our group recommendation is to avoid the use of a panorama (stitched from images) all together, as it proved too brittle for varied environments and was never as accurate as we had wanted.
+Stitching also tended to take a long time to stitch a panorama from images (30+ seconds), if it was able at all.
 Other groups in this semester reported similar negative findings on the use of a panorama as well.

 Future groups could also rework our MCL to where Cozmo does not stop localizing until a certain belief probability/number of predictions for a location is reached.
 Our current implementation only rotates 10 times to localize before committing to the final belief probabilities.